jbtiglao/team-profile-generator/README.md

 7. Should the user choose to add an intern, the user is prompted with the following information: intern's name, employee ID, email address, and school.

-8. When the user enters the last intern prompt response, all manager information will appear or are logged on the terminal.
+8. When the user enters the last intern prompt response, all intern information will appear or are logged on the terminal.

 9. When the new intern information is added and pushed to the repository, the user is taken back to the menu, where the user could add more team members, i.e., Engineer and/or Intern, or finish building the team and exit the application.